naveedhsn/naveedhsn/README.md

 This is **Naveed Hossain.**

-I am a **Software QA Engineer** with strong engineering professional with a Bachelor of Science degree in Computer Science and Engineering.
+I am a **Software Engineer, QA** with strong engineering professional with a Bachelor of Science degree in Computer Science and Engineering.
 I'm a quick learner.
 Skilled in Software QA, Manual Testing, Performance Testing using JMeter, Postman API and still learning new tools & technologies.

 :computer: I’m an **SQA Engineer**

-:dart: I’m currently learning **Selenium** for web automation
+:dart: I’m currently learning **Playwright** for web automation

 :email: How to reach me: You can send me email **naveedhossaiin@gmail.com**